Chin Augmentation Surgery

 Chin augmentation is usually completed in about an hour.
 A little more time is spent in the office for anesthesia to be administered and also for the sedative effects to begin wearing off.
 When planning, you’ll need to include time for prep and limited recovery afterward.

-Are There Different Types of Chin Implants to Choose From?
+The Different Types of Chin Implants to Choose From

 There are many different sizes and shapes of chin implants.
 These are made from three materials: silicone, polyethylene, and Gore-Tex.
 Dr. Altamira will discuss the pros and cons of each of these options.
 The most common implants are made of silicone, but they can sometimes shift position.
 By the same token, silicone implants are also easily removed if a problem arises.